 During this time, it is best to avoid low fat foods and drinks, however the general principles of healthy eating remain.
 To optimise your intake, choose full fat versions of foods.

-The following resources can help support you to improve the nourishment of your diet:
+The links below provides information and food fortification recipes to help manage malnutrition.
+They can help support you to improve the nourishment of your diet:

 If you are concerned about your nutritional status or weight, please speak with one of the team.